 For vessels on their first visit to the Bay of Islands, it is customary to carry out a plaque exchange.
-Tender operations ferrying VIPs out to the vessels adds to an already busy day for the ship.
-In consideration of this, the usual practice is for the Pilot (who when possible on these occasions will be the Senior Harbourmaster) will present the plaque following the inbound pilotage.
+Due to the tender operations required for ferrying VIPs out to the vessels ceremonies will add to an already busy day for the ship.
+In consideration of this the usual practice is for the Pilot (who, when possible, on these occasions will be the senior Harbourmaster) will present the plaque following the inbound pilotage.
 A more formal or a cultural ceremony and welcome will sometimes be available ashore at Waitangi.